obifarin/ML-SelfEducation/README.md

 **4. A Course in Machine Learning by Hal Daumé III | technical** <br>
 5. Introduction to Statistical Learning: with Applications in R by Gareth James _et al_  | technical (*Currently reading*)<br>
 6. Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems by Aurelien Geron | technical (*Currently reading*) <br>
-7. Deep Learning for the Life Sciences: Applying Deep Learning to Genomics, Microscopy, Drug Discovery, and More by Bharath Ramsundar | technical (*Currently reading*)
+7. Deep Learning for the Life Sciences: Applying Deep Learning to Genomics, Microscopy, Drug Discovery, and More by Bharath Ramsundar | technical (*Currently reading*) <br>
 8. The Book of Why? (*Currently reading*)

 ## VIDEO MATERIALS